SOCIOLOGY OF POLITICAL AND ENVIRONMENTAL COMMUNICATION

 - Environmental communication and its dimensions

-- Biodiversity loss and the sixth extinction
+- The loss of biodiversity and the sixth extinction

-- The water crisis and the food crisis
+- The water and food crisis

-- A socio-environmental public space: post-normal science and scientific information
+- Post-normal science and scientific information

-- The challenges of environmental journalism
+- Between removing risks and fears of change: the challenges of environmental journalism

 Assessment methods and criteria

-For the thematic deepening:
+For the thematic study:

 Students must choose one of the course topics (see the course's thematic bibliography) and TWO texts related to it to conduct personal study.
-The In-depth thesis of 10-15 pages (18,000-25,000 characters including spaces) will be sent by email at least three days before the appeal to firstname.lastname@example.org and will be discussed orally on the date of the appeal.
+The In-depth thesis of 10-15 pages (18,000-25,000 characters including spaces) will be sent by email at least four days before the appeal to firstname.lastname@example.org and will be discussed orally on the date of the appeal.
 Exclusively for attending students it is also possible to arrange research and in-depth study for small groups (2-3 people max.)
 Provided that the individual contribution in writing by each participant is clearly indicated in the essay (the length of the essays must be relatively proportional to the number of people involved).